Cellular Classification of Childhood NHL

 Low- or intermediate-grade mature B-cell lymphomas, such as small lymphocytic lymphoma, MALT lymphoma, mantle cell lymphoma, myeloma, or follicular cell lymphoma, are rarely seen in children.
 The most recent WHO classification has identified pediatric follicular lymphoma and pediatric nodal marginal zone lymphoma as unique entities.

 Pediatric follicular lymphoma is a disease that differs from the adult counterpart genetically and clinically.
-The genetic hallmark of adult follicular lymphoma, the translocation of t(14;18)(q32;q21) involving BCL2, is typically not detectable in pediatric follicular lymphoma.[50,51] Molecular alterations observed in pediatric follicular lymphoma include translocations of the immunoglobulin locus and IRF4, losses of regions of chromosome 1p, and mutations of TNFSFR14 on chromosome 1p.[32,52]
+The genetic hallmark of adult follicular lymphoma, the translocation of t(14;18)(q32;q21) involving BCL2, is typically not detectable in pediatric follicular lymphoma.[50-52] Molecular alterations observed in pediatric follicular lymphoma include translocations of the immunoglobulin locus and IRF4, losses of regions of chromosome 1p, and mutations of TNFSFR14 on chromosome 1p.[32,53]

-Pediatric follicular lymphoma predominantly occurs in males, is associated with a high proliferation rate, and is more likely to be localized disease.
-In contrast, adult follicular lymphoma usually presents as disseminated disease with a relatively low proliferation rate.[50,51,53] Cervical lymph nodes and tonsils are common sites, but disease has also occurred in extranodal sites such as the testis, kidney, gastrointestinal tract, and parotid.[50,51,53-56] The outcome of pediatric follicular lymphoma is excellent, and in contrast to adult follicular lymphoma, the clinical course is not dominated by relapses.[51,53,54] In pediatric follicular lymphoma, a simultaneous diffuse large B-cell lymphoma can frequently be detected at initial diagnosis but does not indicate a more aggressive clinical course in children.[53,55]
+Pediatric follicular lymphoma predominantly occurs in males, is associated with a high proliferation rate, is more likely to be localized disease, and has an EFS of approximately 94%.
+In contrast, adult follicular lymphoma usually presents as disseminated disease with a relatively low proliferation rate.[50,51,55] Cervical lymph nodes and tonsils are common sites, but disease has also occurred in extranodal sites such as the testis, kidney, gastrointestinal tract, and parotid.[50-52,55-57] The outcome of pediatric follicular lymphoma is excellent, and in contrast to adult follicular lymphoma, the clinical course is not dominated by relapses.[50,52,55,56] One study suggested that for children with stage I disease who had a complete resection, a “watch and wait” approach without chemotherapy may be indicated.
+Patients with higher-stage disease also had a favorable outcome with low- and intermediate-intensity chemotherapy with 94% EFS and 100% OS, with a 2-year median follow-up.
+It appears that BCL2-rearrangement negativity and high proliferative index predict favorable disease.
+In pediatric follicular lymphoma, a high-grade component (i.e., grade 3) resembling diffuse large B-cell lymphoma can frequently be detected at initial diagnosis but does not indicate a more aggressive clinical course in children.[50,52,55]

 Other diseases appear to reflect the disease observed in adult patients.
 For example, MALT lymphomas observed in pediatric patients usually present as low-stage (stage I or II) disease, and pediatric gastric MALT lymphomas are associated with Helicobacter pylori and require no more than local therapy involving curative surgery and/or radiation therapy.
 Conjunctival MALT lymphomas are often associated with chlamydial psittaci infections.
 Intralesional interferon-alpha for conjunctival MALT lymphoma has been described.